WLAN-Pi/developers/workflow/VSC_64bit_kernel_and_32bit_userland.md

 Now you should be able to create a new Remote-SSH session from your host to the WLAN Pi.

-VSC should install with no problems your host running an arm64 kernel with armhf userland.
+And VSC should install with no problems your host running an arm64 kernel with armhf userland. :crossed_fingers:

+:metal: